Fairfax Drug Possession Lawyers

 In practical terms, this means that a defendant can be convicted of drug possession even if the controlled substance was found in his proximity (such as in his home or car) if the Commonwealth can prove that the defendant knew about the drug and had the ability to exercise control over it.
 This remains true even if the defendant neither bought nor intended to use the drug, but merely tolerated its presence.

 Every case is different, and it is important that you consult with an attorney before deciding what course of action to take in your felony drug possession charge in Fairfax County.
-The lawyers at Henson Pachuta offer free consultations and are available by phone at 703-822-4701.
+The lawyers at Pachuta & Kammerman offer free consultations and are available by phone at 703-822-4701.